-What Pope Francis’s comments about gay families could mean for LGBTQ attitudes worldwide
+What Pope Francis’s comments about gay families could mean for LGBTQ people worldwide

 “It gave people in Ireland the permission to see themselves as someone who would support this,” Harrison said.

-Researchers have found that people are more likely to express support for marriage equality when they have been exposed to that message from an “in-group” leader, such as a politician or a pastor.
+Researchers have found that people are more likely to express support for same-sex marriage when they have been exposed to that message from an “in-group” leader, such as a politician or a pastor.
 In one experiment, Harrison found that religious participants who read a statement in support of gay rights written by a prominent religious figure were more likely to agree than if the statement had been written by an anonymous writer.

-Political scientists often cite the example of President Barack Obama’s support for same-sex marriage in the U.S. Among those who changed their opinion on same-sex marriage after Obama announced his support, Blacks were more likely than Whites to shift toward supporting it.
+Political scientists often cite the example of President Barack Obama’s announcement that he no longer opposed gay marriage.
+Among those who changed their opinion on same-sex marriage after Obama endorsed it, Blacks were more likely than Whites to shift toward supporting it.

-It wasn’t immediately clear what tangible steps — if any — could flow from Francis’ comments, if it could impact dioceses’ decisions around, for example, offering health care to same-sex partners or opening state-funded adoption or foster programs to same-gender couples.
+It wasn’t immediately clear what tangible steps — if any — could flow from Francis’s comments, if it could impact dioceses’ decisions around, for example, offering health care to same-sex partners or opening state-funded adoption or foster programs to same-gender couples.
 The U.S. Supreme Court next month is scheduled to hear a case asking whether Philadelphia may exclude a Catholic adoption agency from its foster care program because the agency won’t place children with same-gender couples.

 Peter Cajka, a historian of U.S. Catholicism at Notre Dame said there will likely be a cultural backlash, in the form of more anti-Francis feeling.
 “There will be more proxy wars,” he said.
 By calling for civil unions, he added, Francis is saying they are “acceptable from a Catholic perspective,” but it’s not clear if the pope is celebrating gay families or simply saying not to exclude them.